J. Stewart Roberts

-As the founding principal of Johnson Roberts Associates, J. Stewart Roberts, AIA, has had a leadership role in the design of libraries, town offices, public safety facilities and religious facilities since the firm’s establishment in 1997.
-Mr. Roberts brings over thirty five years of architectural experience in both the public and private sector.
+J. Stewart Roberts, AIA, is the founding principal of Johnson Roberts Associates and brings over 35 years of architectural experience in both the public and private sector.

 Mr. Roberts grew up in the Midwest.
 As the son of a building contractor he grew up around construction sites and developed a love of making things and construction.
 He first came to Massachusetts to attend MIT in 1971.
 Thinking he would go into chemistry, he soon discovered that the subjects that most interested him were architecture and design.
 He received his Bachelor of Science in Art and Design at MIT in 1975 and continued on to receive his Master of Architecture from MIT in 1978.

-Mr. Roberts has been involved in the design of over 100 public library facilities over the past twenty-nine years.
+Mr. Roberts has been involved in the design of over 100 public library facilities over the past 29 years.
 He continues his interest in library design with his involvement on all of the firm’s library projects.
-Mr. Roberts has recently founded Library:NEXT, a library visioning roundtable, to examine the future role of libraries.
+Mr. Roberts founded Library:NEXT, a library visioning roundtable, to examine the future role of libraries.

-At Johnson Roberts Associates, in addition to libraries, Mr. Roberts has also been responsible for the design of Town Halls, police and fire stations, religious facilities and historic preservation.
+At Johnson Roberts Associates, in addition to libraries, Mr. Roberts has had a leadership role in the design of town halls, police and fire stations, religious facilities, and historic preservation.

 Mr. Roberts maintains an interest in architectural history, studying architecture of the 19th and 20th century and lecturing to various civic groups.
 His interest in historic architecture has led to his involvement in the preservation and restoration of many culturally significant buildings.